Skip to main content

 Topics

 Raccoon distributes events to a topic based on the event type.
-The protobufs section above clarifies how the type should be set in the event.
+The protobuf section above clarifies how the type should be set in the event.
 The type is a string literal.
 For example, ViewedEvent - which signifies that the user viewed something on the app or the site can have its event type set as below type = viewedevent

 When raccoon API consumes a batch array of events (events in SendEventRequest proto), it deserializes them and fetches the individual events (using the SendEventRequest proto), and constructs the topic to send each event to based on the type field set in each of the events.